 - James Cagney and Joan Blondell in Blonde Crazy.

 - Clark Gable and Claudette Colbert in It Happened One Night.

 - Ben Quick and Clara Varner in The Long, Hot Summer.
 Snarky dialogue with a William Faulkner candy coating!

 - Marion Ravenwood and Indiana Jones.
 Willie Scott and Indiana Jones.
 And don't forget Indy and Elsa

 Indy (necking furiously): Leave me alone, I don't like fast women.Elsa: And I hate arrogant men!" (they fall onto the bed).

 - Thick enough to serve up with an ice cream scoop between Christopher Wilde and Jessica Olson in the Disney Channel original movie Starstruck

-- In the second Pirates of the Caribbean film, everyone keeps giving Jack and Elizabeth crap about having the hots for each other.
+- In Pirates of the Caribbean: Dead Man's Chest, everyone keeps giving Jack and Elizabeth crap about having the hots for each other.
 Do they admit it?
 No way in hell.

 - Dastan and Tamina from the Prince of Persia: The Sands of Time movie, so very much.

 KateKat and PetruchioPatrick from 10 Things I Hate About You, what with the film being a High School A.U. of The Taming of the Shrew.

 - Philip Marlowe and Vivian Rutledge in The Big Sleep.